Chechelpo/FRPLM/README.md

   - **Reason_why** the entity is there in the first place
   - **TTL** How many messages does this reason why stay injected.

+## Licence

+This project is licensed under the PolyForm Noncommercial License 1.0.0.

+You may use, copy, modify, and redistribute this software for non-commercial purposes.

+Commercial use is not permitted without a separate commercial licence from the copyright holder.

+For commercial licensing, contact: your-email@example.com